nkuik/nochill/whats-the-site-about.md

 While not defined completely at this point, this site _is_:

 * A one-man-show
-* A narrative meandering of sorts through the process of ultimately accepting who we are and maybe trying some new things
+* A research-informed, narrative style meandering of sorts through the process of ultimately accepting who we are and maybe trying some new things
 * A blog and a newsletter (at least for now)
 * Maybe a place where we might get better at not taking ourselves so seriously, in a positive way